9 min read

 Steven J. Wilson

-92% of surveyed SEOs believe their competitors buy links
+91.89% of respondents believe their competitors buy links

 Tier 1 links are your top-shelf quality backlinks.
-They come from well-known and authoritative sites in your industry, like HubSpot (DA93), Forbes (DA94), or G2 (DA90).
-At Editorial.Link, we build such links every day.
-So be our guests!
+They come from well-known and authoritative sites in your industry, like HubSpot (DR93), Forbes (DR94), or G2 (DR90).

-To get these prime links, you often use strategies like link insertions, HARO (now part of Connectively), and guest posts.
+To get these links, you can use off-page SEO strategies like link insertions, HARO link building, guest posts, or by creating linkable assets others want to reference.

 guest post on SEL about the best link building services